Woody Jackson

 Woodrow Wilson Jackson III (born June 10, 1970) is an American composer and session musician.
 He is best known for his work with Rockstar Games, composing scores for its video games Red Dead Redemption, L.A.
 Noire, Grand Theft Auto V, and Red Dead Redemption 2.
 Born in Oil City, Pennsylvania, Jackson studied at Virginia State University for one year, taking harmonica lessons before dropping out and playing guitar in a band.
 He moved to Los Angeles in 1992, and eventually joined the band Friends of Dean Martinez.
 He later became a session musician, working on the soundtracks of films like Ocean's Twelve (2004) and The Devil Wears Prada (2006).
-Since 2009, he has owned and operated Electro-Vox Recording Studios in Hollywood, where he has recorded two original albums and much of his composing work.
+Since 2009, he has owned and operated Electro-Vox Recording Studios, where he has recorded two original albums and much of his composing work.
 He is an avid collector of vintage instruments.

 Jackson began working with Rockstar Games in 2008, joining Bill Elm to co-compose the music of Red Dead Redemption, partly inspired by Ennio Morricone's work on the Dollars Trilogy.
 They returned to compose the score for the downloadable content campaign Undead Nightmare in 2010, and Jackson provided additional in-game music for L.A.
 Noire in 2011.
-For the music of Grand Theft Auto V, he collaborated with The Alchemist, Oh No, and Tangerine Dream.
+For the music of Grand Theft Auto V, he collaborated with the Alchemist, Oh No, and Tangerine Dream.
 Jackson continued working with Rockstar for the music of Red Dead Redemption 2, composing roughly 60 hours of music over five years.
-His work on Rockstar's games has been praised, and he has received awards from the Game Audio Network Guild Awards, Game Developers Choice Awards, Spike Video Game Awards, and The Game Awards.
+His work on Rockstar's games has been praised, and he has received awards from the Game Audio Network Guild Awards, Game Developers Choice Awards, Spike Video Game Awards, and the Game Awards.

 Early life and education

 Woodrow Wilson Jackson III was born in Oil City, Pennsylvania, on June 10, 1970, to Linda Sue Jackson (née Fitzner) and Woodrow Wilson Jackson Jr. Jackson was raised in York, Pennsylvania, and Richmond, Virginia.
 He was often inspired by artists such as Tom Waits while growing up.
-Jackson attended William Penn High School, at which he was an honors student in his final year in 1988, and studied at Virginia State University for one year, where he took harmonica lessons, before transferring to study under Ellis Marsalis Jr. He eventually dropped out when his funds were depleted, and turned to playing guitar with the blues band The Useless Playboys, often performing as the opening act for The Reverend Horton Heat.
+Jackson attended William Penn High School, at which he was an honors student in his final year in 1988, and studied at Virginia State University for one year, where he took harmonica lessons, before transferring to study under Ellis Marsalis Jr. He eventually dropped out when his funds were depleted, and turned to playing guitar with the blues band the Useless Playboys, often performing as the opening act for the Reverend Horton Heat.
+He performed for one day as part of the United States Navy Band.